-11 "A meeting of the joint PFAS advisory group was scheduled and held on Tuesday, October 23rd at the

-12 Merrimack Public Library.
-Merrimack Citizens for Clean Water representatives, MVD notified the group today that after the recent update meeting with DES and DHHS he feels that things are moving forward on all fronts and thus doesn't see the need to attend monthly meetings.
-Councilor
+"A meeting of the joint PFAS advisory group was scheduled and held on Tuesday, October 23rd at the Merrimack Public Library.
+Merrimack Citizens for Clean Water representatives, MVD Commissioners, Donald Provencher, Wolfram von Schoen, residents, and waterway committee member Nelson Disco were in attendance.
+Town Council members did not attend.
+Councilor Albert notified the group today that after the recent update meeting with DES and DHHS he feels that things are moving forward on all fronts and thus doesn't see the need to attend monthly meetings.
+Councilor Albert has offered to meet 3 or 4 times per year or when something urgent should arise.